DanaePlays/MMM2020/README.md

 11/ H again
-You are an interesting one, if you wish to replace V, I can help you.
+"You are an interesting one, if you wish to replace V, I can help you.
- “He once faced a legendary archer, who never missed but V vanished so far the arrow missed.The feat earned him the title le of Elusive Beast.
-Face a mighty hero to prove yourself
+ He once faced a legendary archer, who never missed but V vanished so the arrow missed.
+The feat earned him the title of The Elusive Beast.
+Face a mighty hero to prove yourself"

 Player can agree or kill her

+The hero is Bourlor's descendant who is on a quest to destroy all of Vernaccus' shrines across Tamriel.
+This is the last one.
+Because his ancestor died humiliated and he's seeking revenge.
+He shows up at the shrine and defiles the "Well of Fire" by messing up its roots deep in the earth.
+You have to go beneath the shrine into the caverns and kill him.

 12/ Shrine again
 with the proof of our victory over a hero, V enraged, attacks the player
 > cut scene, the player morphing into V.